WUSTL-Biol4220/home/course_project.md

 This script accepts a multiple sequence alignment and a phylogenetic tree as input to process using PAML.
 PAML settings are managed through a control file (`.ctl`); this script accepts `PAML_OPTIONS` that are then reformatted accordingly into the PAML control file.
 At a minimum, `PAML_OPTIONS` should support the settings XX, XX, XX.

-The script should read in the default PAML output, saving per-site dN/dS scores as a csv file in `${SEQUENCE_NAME}.site_dnds.py` and a Newick string estimated using the PAML codon model titled `${SEQUENCE_NAME}.paml.tre`.
+The script should read in the default PAML output, saving per-site dN/dS scores as a csv file in `${SEQUENCE_NAME}.site_dnds.csv` and a Newick string estimated using the PAML codon model titled `${SEQUENCE_NAME}.paml.tre`.

 As output, this script should output five files in .csv format.
 The beginning of these files will share the name of the alignment -- e.g. `primates_cytb.align_MAFFT.fasta`
 - `prefix.paml.tre`